thautwarm/scoping-resolver/README.md

 Now you cannot expect `func` as an external function, but you might not want to check the symbol manually by implementing your specific symbol analyzer.

-Tensorflow team is still struggling with above problem, you can something unhygienic in following link:
+Tensorflow team is still struggling with above problem, you can see something unhygienic in following link:

 https://github.com/tensorflow/tensorflow/blob/3ae375aa92fbb6155f82393735d0b98d8fb9c1b2/tensorflow/python/autograph/converters/lists.py#L129